MrABKhan/ProductMicroservice/README.md

 docker-compose up -d
 ```

-## How ot test the REST API
+## How to test the REST API
 This can be done after starting the application, and opening the following URL :
 ```
 http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config
 ```

-After that the application can be run locally and connected to the local database.
+The Application is by default running on 8081.
+This can be changed using the `server.port` property in the `application.properties` file.

 ## Assumptions and Improvements
 A number of things are on purpose kept simple so as not to blow the assignment scope out of proportion, they're as follows: